jaimederringer/human_behavior_genetics/README.md

 - Substance Use
 - Aggression
+- Baker, C. (2004).
+Chapter Six: How Is The Ability To Control Impulses Affected By Genes And Environments? pp. 75-95. [visit open access book](https://www.aaas.org/resources/behavioral-genetics/publications)
 - Briley, D. A., Livengood, J., & Derringer, J. (2018).
 Behaviour genetic frameworks of causal reasoning for personality psychology.
 European Journal of Personality, 32(3), 202-220. [https://doi.org/10.1002/per.2153](https://doi.org/10.1002/per.2153)
 	- This piece gives an overview of methods of applying genetically informative data to causal reasoning.
 Although it's about "personality," that's really only because it was written for a personality journal; you could swap the phenotypes and environments illustrated in Figures 1-3 and all the same reasoning would apply.
 The one element that is relatively specific to personality is the discussion of dominance (non-additive) genetic effects, which are not observed nearly as often for non-personality phenotypes.
 - Karlsson Linnér, R., Mallard, T. T., Barr, P. B., Sanchez-Roige, S., Madole, J. W., Driver, M. N., ... & Dick, D. M. (2021).
 Multivariate analysis of 1.5 million people identifies genetic associations with traits related to self-regulation and addiction.
 Nature Neuroscience, 24(10), 1367-1376. [https://doi.org/10.1038/s41593-021-00908-3](https://doi.org/10.1038/s41593-021-00908-3)